Zekiah-A/Subliminal/TECHNICAL_SPECIFICATIONS.md

 | x |   | x |   | x | x |   |   |
 ```

 This means that we must split the image into bytes, each 8 pixels across is one byte horizontally = signCanvas.width / 8, vertically = signCanvas.height, as the bytes are 1D.
-We then assign the pixel to it's respective byte and bity in that byte.
+We then assign the pixel to it's respective byte and bit in that byte.
 This can then all be combined into a buffer which can be compactly saved on the server.

-**Limitations**
+**Limitations:**

 Canvas has to be a multiple of 8 in width, else special byte operations would be necessary to wrap around the end of a row.
 We must convert back to unicode, as the server uses JSON, saving a bytearray as json has no advantage, as [ 128, 14, 26 ] as UTF-8 text is much more consuming than a garbled á or corrupted unicode char.

 ## The poem styling protocol